 Although tilling initially makes crops produce abundantly because of sudden aeration, this is often excessive and abnormal for the plant.
 In the meantime organic matter, bacteria, fungi, beetles and earthworms are all destroyed by tillage and not able to maintain the fine balance of harmony by providing nutrients to plants in a timely cycle.
 Eventually more and more fertilizers are typically used to maintain production and the cycle of depleting the land has continued as we have continued tilling.

-No till gardening is more symbiotic and the soil ecology is not sent topsy-turvy.
+No till farming and gardening is more symbiotic and the soil ecology is not sent topsy-turvy.
 Tilling damages and exposes earthworms and fatally disturbs other beneficial organisms including some that would normally help control invaders — such as plant-eating nematodes.
-Some of the popular implements used in no till farming are harrows, cultivators and chisel plows.
-These land friendly machines only lift and moderately break the soil and prepare the surface for seed sowing or planting.
+Some of the popular implements used in no till farming such as harrows, cultivators and chisel plows are land friendly machines only lift and moderately break the soil and prepare the surface for seed sowing or planting.

 Farmers often use chemicals or burning to get rid of their crop remains and weeds.
-That creates more problems with chemical run-off into lakes and streams, and poison residues.
+That creates more problems with chemical run-off into lakes and streams.
 In no till farming we are learning to plow them down and allow to compost on the soil and we plant directly into the new composting layer instead.
-Tilling releases CO² into the air, whereas if there was an undisturbed, rich organic soil layer, this carbon would be in the plant remains and thus retained when composted into the soil.
+Tilling releases CO² into the air, whereas if you have an undisturbed, rich organic soil layer, the carbon would be in the plant residue and thus retained when the residue compost into the soil.

-Large farms use a crimper-roller to push down and kill off the remains of a cover crop or a harvested crop while simultaneously seeding with rear-mounted seeder attachments, straight through the crimped stubble with a no-till tiller.
+Large farms use a crimper-roller to push down and kill off the remains of a cover crop or a harvested crop while simultaneously seeding with a rear-mounted seeder attachment, straight through the crimped stubble with a no-till tiller.
 See video below.

-The golden rule with no till gardening is to avoid inverting the soil, and to tread lightly or not at all on your planting area.
+The golden rule with no till farming or gardening is to avoid inverting the soil, and to tread lightly or not at all on your planting area.